 This project-based course provides you with the opportunity to study the stages of program development as well as learn and practice assessment methods.
 You will put your learning into practice working with an international education organization.

 Staff Management in International Context

-Students take five credits of electives within the IEM program and four credits of approved electives offered by other Institute graduate programs.
+Students take five credits of electives from an approved list and four credits from any course(s) offered in IEM or any Middlebury Institute program.
 Sample courses: